marleneffsilva/DSBA-Exercices/README.md

       - Business Understanding, Data Understanding, Data Preparation, Modelling and Evaluation
       - Machine Learning models in Python

-# WIP---Exercice 1 : SQL Exercices
+# Exercice 1 : SQL Exercices
 This is a compilation of the code made during the module "Database Fundamentals"
 # WIP---Exercice 2 : Python Exercices
 This is a compilation of the code made during the module "Explore Data Analysis"